-An emission shall mean a process in which pollutants of various states are introduced into the atmosphere.
+Emissions shall mean pollutants of various states which are released into the atmosphere.
 Emissions are given in kilograms per hour or in tonnes per year.
 Amounts of the given pollutants released into the air are listed in the Register of Emissions and Air Pollution Sources (REZZO).
-Data in tables are broken down by type of pollution sources to REZZO 1 - 3 and REZZO 4 mobile pollution sources (especially road motor vehicles, railway vehicles, boats, vessels, and aircraft).
+Data in tables are broken down by type of pollution sources to